stmolivier/simuresource/README.md

 ### Resource
-This is a Claroline Connect resource bundle example, with comments Stuff from ujm/exobundle
+This is a Claroline Connect resource bundle example, with comments Stuff from ujm/exobundle, Notifications from icap

 ### TODO :
-- find out how to update the DB